GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 @enduml
 ```
-Sequence Diagram X. [This diagram](http://www.plantuml.com/plantuml/svg/VP6nQiCm48PtFyMHfSbGkdSe2MaB6Og54pfrKQsBVI2VWdHEyTlth7HGGgW76UJl_twTl4vYeuo3hqxwffPEbWKM3Vg9k0EZczC2R8B6N1E7E2Q13RTzY1auRAw17Gl60HrPmGpiFcu0Xoma4vWOpkGmmh8sgupMfgeQ0uylQds6TvIs1qz9vYE58rZleTGdiEmqb2eVmWcE8G9QZPHC1VfafnxaZdC_VeVeY6VTqwn2TZUwsXIIscH9tdv8y7OPPHluIDqOhL3WkvL53-n5rm5PbccLQye67VtVJ0wK4wgaI3Twla_hoSsXoy_QzfQuw2d87RT-TAWVG95NIcquOvp0s0w_-8UaX_EVp2cXZY6Fc2_UXoxawwhMkew3_mK0) shows how a Relying Party navigates the federation, collecting and validating the trust chain for each Identity Provider (OP), and then creates a discovery page including each OP using the information and logo obtained through their trust chain.
+**Sequence Diagram x.** [This diagram](http://www.plantuml.com/plantuml/svg/VP6nQiCm48PtFyMHfSbGkdSe2MaB6Og54pfrKQsBVI2VWdHEyTlth7HGGgW76UJl_twTl4vYeuo3hqxwffPEbWKM3Vg9k0EZczC2R8B6N1E7E2Q13RTzY1auRAw17Gl60HrPmGpiFcu0Xoma4vWOpkGmmh8sgupMfgeQ0uylQds6TvIs1qz9vYE58rZleTGdiEmqb2eVmWcE8G9QZPHC1VfafnxaZdC_VeVeY6VTqwn2TZUwsXIIscH9tdv8y7OPPHluIDqOhL3WkvL53-n5rm5PbccLQye67VtVJ0wK4wgaI3Twla_hoSsXoy_QzfQuw2d87RT-TAWVG95NIcquOvp0s0w_-8UaX_EVp2cXZY6Fc2_UXoxawwhMkew3_mK0) shows how a Relying Party navigates the federation, collecting and validating the trust chain for each Identity Provider (OP), and then creates a discovery page including each OP using the information and logo obtained through their trust chain.

 This comprehensive process ensures that trust within the federation is not only declared but also rigorously verified and enforced, allowing entities within the federation to confidently rely on the authenticity and integrity of each other's claims.

 ### How the AS/OP registers a new Client/RP

 The process of an Authorization Server (AS) or OpenID Provider (OP) registering a new Client or Relying Party (RP) often involves automatic client registration.
 This process allows clients to be dynamically registered with the AS/OP without manual intervention.
+Below the steps an AS/OP follows to register a new Client/RP:

-1. Client Request: The RP sends a request to the AS/OP.
-This request is a protocol specific request providing only the entity ID in the form of HTTPs URL.
+1. **Client Request**: The RP sends a request to the AS/OP.
+This request is a protocol specific request providing at least the entity ID in the form of HTTPs URL.
-2. Validation: The AS/OP discovers the trust with the Client usinf the federation discovery process.
+2. **Validation**: The AS/OP discovers the trust with the Client usinf the federation discovery process.
-3. Registration Confirmation: If the Trust Chains is successful, the AS/OP accepts the request.
+3. **Registration Confirmation**: If the Trust Chains is successful, the AS/OP accepts the request.

 ```
 @startuml